 The best running snowshoes, reviewed and curated by the Trailspace community.
-The latest review was added on February 8, 2017.
 Stores' prices and availability are updated daily.

 Recent Running Snowshoe Reviews

 Well I like the snowshoes, but as for others, the front crampon broke after maybe 10 times of usage.
 This is complete bull, considered you pay extra for Titanium material.
 Full review